Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 ## Deploy the workload into the cluster

-The steps below can be completed on your computer even if it is not connected to the cluster's virtual network.
-This makes it easier to tweak the yaml files for this demo.
-For a more secure AKS cluster, deploy a private cluster.
-Instructions on how to do that can be found in this repo.
+The steps below can be completed from the dev jumpbox since we are deploying a private cluster.

-On your computer, navigate to "/Scenarios/Secure-Baseline/Apps/RatingsApp" folder.
+On your computer, navigate to "/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/RatingsApp" folder.

 ```
 cd ../../Apps/RatingsApp